-Introduction 3 PART A: What do I need to do to register?
-5 Section 1: Does my provider need to register with the OfS?
-6 Section 2: Which benefits do I want to access?
-9 Section 3: When should I apply?
-11 Section 4: What evidence do I need to provide?
-12 Section 5: How do I download and complete an application form?
+Introduction 1 PART A: What do I need to do to register?
+3 Section 1: Does my provider need to register with the OfS?
+4 Section 2: Which benefits do I want to access?
+7 Section 3: When should I apply?
+9 Section 4: What evidence do I need to provide?
+11 Section 5: How do I download and complete an application form?
 28 Section 6: What information do I need to submit?
 31 PART B: How will we assess your application to register?
 32 Section 7: Have you submitted all the information we need to assess your application?
 33 Section 8: How do we assess your application?
 33 Section 9: Suspending or withdrawing from the application process 37 Section 10: What is the outcome of your application?
 39 Section 11: How long does the registration process take?
 42 Section 12: What does my provider need to do to stay registered?
-44 PART C: Annexes 46 Annex A: Eligibility for registration 46 Annex B: Initial conditions of registration 49 Annex C: Information you should submit 51 Annex D: Template for producing a self-assessment on guidance on consumer protection law 59 Annex E: Template for a student protection plan 62 Annex F: Template for producing a self-assessment on management and governance arrangements 65 Annex G: Template for producing a self-assessment on management and governance arrangements if your provider is a further education college or sixth form college 70 Annex H: Your quality plan and supporting evidence for condition B7 75
+45 PART C: Annexes 47 Annex A: Eligibility for registration 47 Annex B: Initial conditions of registration 50 Annex C: Information you should submit 52 Annex D: Template for producing a self-assessment on guidance on consumer protection law 61 Annex E: Template for a student protection plan 64 Annex F: Template for producing a self-assessment on management and governance arrangements 68 Annex G: Template for producing a self-assessment on management and governance arrangements if your provider is a further education college or sixth form college 73 Annex H: Your quality plan and supporting evidence for condition B7 78 Annex I: Guidance for providers on the assessment of initial condition B8 (standards) 90 Glossary 95 www.officeforstudents.org.uk/publications/regulatory-advice-3-registration-of-english-highereducation-providers-with-the-ofs/.